UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 1800 workers with parks"

-Health NHS for life, including people who's work status doesn't allow them the benefits above.
+NHS, including people who's work status doesn't allow them the benefits above.
 Bad geriatric services.
 Charity hospitals, family back-up to pay private.
-Charity hospitals, family back-up to pay private. "four bed hospital for staff" [presumably not for future or ex-staff]
+Charity hospitals, family back-up to pay private. "four bed hospital for staff" [presumably not future or ex-staff]

 A few countries in which cheap clothes are made have free secondary schools as well.